Skip to main content

 Set the opening stock level

-Enter the quantity currently on hand and the warehouse location.
+Enter the quantity currently on hand and the warehouse location it is stored in.
+If stock is spread across multiple locations, add an entry per location.

 4